-A prison officer, paramedic and fire fighter chat to Boundless about the realities of working on Christmas Day and supporting your colleagues.
+A paramedic, a firefighter and a prison officer chat to Boundless about the realities of working on Christmas Day

 Fran Southall, Prison Officer at HMP Stafford